 For example, SimpleShowing has partnered with title service Expetitle to offer their customers fully remote closings.
 While this is convenient for SimpleShowing clients, it also streamlines the process for agents.

-This tech-forward approach may allow SimpleShowing to serve more customers per agent than the average old-school brokerage without impacting service quality.
+This tech-forward approach may allow SimpleShowing to serve more customers per agent than the average old-school brokerage without affecting service quality.

 However, there's always the risk that if an agent gets overextended, they won't be able to provide the personalized support you need to achieve an optimal outcome.